- Baseplate

 - As a Customer Success representative, I want to resend invitations on behalf of users so that I can support onboarding efforts.

-customer Administrator
+Customer Administrator

 - As a customer Administrator, I want to enable or disable invitations within my customer so that I have control over user management.